HMS Excellent (1787): Construction and career

 On 12 April, Governor Cochrane entered Fort Shirley with the Royal Scots Regiment and the 68th Regiment of Foot.
 The rebels were drawn up on the Upper Battery of Fort Shirley with three of their officers as prisoners and presented arms to the other troops.
 They obeyed Cochrane's command to ground their arms but refused his order to step forward.
 The mutineers picked up their arms and fired a volley.
 Shots were returned, followed by a bayonet charge that broke their ranks and a close range fire fight ensued.
 Those mutineers who tried to escape over the precipice to the sea were exposed to grape-shot and canister fire from Magnificent.

+The ship was under repair at Portsmouth from January 1812 to January 1814 and was placed in ordinary when completed.
+On 11 May 1820, Excellent was ordered to be cut down into a 58-gun ship, but work did not begin until December 1825 and appears to have never been completed.
+She served as a receiving ship at Portsmouth from June 1825 until the ship became a gunnery training hulk in 1830.
+She was broken up at Deptford Dockyard in October 1835.